Adolfi/UmbracoUnitTesting/README.md

-# The Umbraco Unit Testing Project
+# Umbraco Unit Testing
 All example tests from the official Umbraco Documentation section on Unit Testing: https://our.umbraco.com/documentation/Implementation/Unit-Testing/

-## How to use this project:
+### How to use this project:
 This is not a template or a base project.
-Use it as a reference and a source for copy pasting test snippets in to your own projects.
+Use it as a reference and a source for inspiration to your own projects.